Filter Patient Stories by tags…

 As a Physician, I’m More Aware of Looking for Blood Clots in my Patients: Lynette’s Story

-In 2014, while in podiatry school, I went to the student health center because I felt short of breath and was coughing up blood.
+In 2014, while in podiatry school, I went to the student health center because I was short of breath and was coughing up blood.
 The nurse practitioner diagnosed me with bronchitis.
-I was diagnosed with a saddle pulmonary embolism due to oral contraceptives less than two weeks later.
-Other factors that increased my risks were…
+Less than two weeks later, I learned the truth — I had a saddle pulmonary embolism, which means a large blood clot was blocking…

 Read the full story